-We love dove watching yet no baby doves, however, there is a lot of activity in the nest.
-I can’t stand this wait and see as it seems like it has been forever.
+We enjoy dove watching yet no baby doves, however, there is a lot of activity in the nest.
+I can’t stand this wait and it seems like it has been forever.
 I know it’s silly to worry about something where I have no control, however, I let out a sigh of relief when I see that little head bobbing up and down in the nest.
 The doves can probably take care of themselves better than we humans.

 While taking it easy, I cleaned up several of my LinkedIn posts; and came across this quote by Mahatma Gandhi.
 I want to share it with you along with some discussion about how to say “no”.

 Have you ever found yourself in this position?
 You want to be helpful.
 You want to be agreeable.
 You have a fear of conflicts and lost opportunities.
 You don’t want to be rude.
 You don’t want to feel guilty.
 So, you say “Yes” and find you have overextended yourself.
 Well, here are some suggestions for saying “No” with tact and sensitivity.